dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-serialization.md

 </Doodad>
 ```

-#### Classes in C# 12 - Primary Constrcutors
+#### Classes in C# 12 - Primary Constructors
 C# 12 brought us primary constructors on classes.
 Use of a primary constructor means the compiler will be prevented from creating the default implicit parameterless constructor.
 While a primary constructor on a class doesn't generate any public properties, it does mean that if you pass this primary constructor any arguments or have non-primitive types in your class, you'll either need to specify your own parameterless constructor or use the serialization attributes.

-Here's an example where we're using the primary constrcutor to inject an ILogger to a field and add our own parameterless constructor without the need for any attributes.
+Here's an example where we're using the primary constructor to inject an ILogger to a field and add our own parameterless constructor without the need for any attributes.

 ```csharp
 public class Doodad(ILogger<Doodad> _logger)